Fuse beads, Perler beads, fun-beads-to-stick-in-your-nose:

 Jansen (3) loves anything on wheels, the bigger, the better!
 The theme of this weekend’s creations was of course fire trucks, traffic signs and more trucks, made by all the boys.
 Jansen can independently follow the directions and finish a design – with little to no instructions from me, which is why I love the Biggie beads for preschoolers.

-- Fine motor skills: picking up the beads with a pincher grab, carefully placing them on the plate without knocking all the other ones over.
+- Picking up the beads with a pincher grab, carefully placing them on the plate without knocking all the other ones over.

-- Concentration: completing a design, depending on the size can take 10-30 minutes, picking up knocked-over or spilt beads can take much longer.
+- Completing a design, depending on the size can take 10-30 minutes, picking up knocked-over or spilt beads can take much longer.

-- Counting: counting how many beads are in each row, even counting the beads that you dumped on the floor – lots of opportunities to count.
+- Counting how many beads are in each row, even counting the beads that you dumped on the floor – lots of opportunities to count.

-- Pattern recognition: blue, red, blue, red… what comes next.
+- Blue, red, blue, red… what comes next.
 This is a great skill to learn for preschoolers.

 - Place Perler beads on plate, either in perfect order, random order or little to no order – it really doesn’t matter – the fun is all the same.